-6) Forms and types of bullying covered by this policy
+6) Forms and Types of Bullying Covered by this Policy

 - Bullying can happen to anyone.
-This policy covers all types and forms of bullying including: - o Bullying related to physical appearance - Bullying of young carers, children in care or otherwise related to home circumstances - Bullying related to physical/mental health conditions - Physical bullying - Emotional bullying - Sexual bullying - Bullying via technology, known as online or cyberbullying - Prejudicial bullying (against people/pupils with protected characteristics): - Bullying related to race, religion, faith and belief and for those without faith - Bullying related to ethnicity, nationality or culture - Bullying related to Special Educational Needs or Disability (SEND) - Bullying related to sexual orientation (homophobic/biphobic bullying) - Gender based bullying, including transphobic bullying - Bullying against teenage parents (pregnancy and maternity under the Equality Act)
+This policy covers all types and forms of bullying including but not limited to: - o Bullying related to physical appearance - Bullying of young carers, children in care or otherwise related to home circumstances - o Bullying related to physical/mental health conditions - Physical bullying - o Emotional bullying - Sexualised bullying/harassment - o Bullying via technology, known as online bullying or cyberbullying - Prejudiced-based and discriminatory bullying (against people/pupils with protected characteristics) which may include: - Bullying related to race, religion, faith and belief and for those without faith - Bullying related to ethnicity, nationality or culture - Bullying related to Special Educational Needs or Disability (SEND) - Bullying related to sexual orientation (homophobic/biphobic bullying) - Gender based bullying, including transphobic bullying - Bullying against teenage parents (pregnancy and maternity under the Equality Act).

-7) School ethos
+7) School Ethos

-- The RAPS community recognises that all forms of bullying, especially if left unaddressed, can have a devastating effect on individuals; it can create a barrier to learning and have serious consequences for mental wellbeing. - By effectively preventing and tackling bullying our school can help to create a safe and disciplined environment, where pupils are able to learn and fulfil their potential.
+- RAPS community recognises that all forms of bullying, especially if left unaddressed, can have a devastating effect on individuals; it can create a barrier to learning and have serious consequences for mental wellbeing. - By effectively preventing and tackling bullying our school can help to create a safe and disciplined environment, where pupils are able to learn and fulfil their potential. - Our Community:

-Our Community:

-- Monitors and reviews our anti-bullying policy and practice on a regular basis. - Supports staff to promote positive relationships to help prevent bullying. - Recognises that some members of our community may be more vulnerable to bullying and its impact than others; this may include children with SEND.
-Being aware of this will help us to develop effective strategies to prevent bullying from happening and provide appropriate support, if required. - Will intervene by identifying and tackling bullying behaviour appropriately and promptly.

-- Ensures our pupils are aware that bullying concerns will be dealt with sensitively and effectively; that everyone should feel safe to learn and abide by the anti-bullying policy. - Requires all members of the community to work with the school to uphold the antibullying policy. - Recognises the potential impact of bullying on the wider family of those affected so will work in partnership with parents/carers regarding all reported bullying concerns and will seek to keep them informed at all stages. - Will deal promptly with grievances regarding the school response to bullying in line with our complaints policy - o Seeks to learn from good anti-bullying practice elsewhere. - Utilises support from the Local Authority and other relevant organisations when appropriate.
+- Understands the importance of challenging inappropriate behaviours between peers. - o Monitors and reviews our anti-bullying policy and practice on a regular basis. - o Supports staff to promote positive relationships to help prevent bullying. - Recognises that some members of our community may be more vulnerable to bullying and its impact than others; this may include children with SEND.
+Being aware of this will help us to develop effective strategies to prevent bullying from happening and provide appropriate support, if required. - Will intervene by identifying and tackling bullying behaviour appropriately and promptly. - Ensures our pupils are aware that bullying concerns will be dealt with sensitively and effectively; that everyone should feel safe to learn and abide by the antibullying policy. - Requires all members of the community to work with the school to uphold the anti-bullying policy. - Recognises the potential impact of bullying on the wider family of those affected so will work in partnership with parents/carers regarding all reported bullying concerns and will seek to keep them informed at all stages. - Will deal promptly with grievances regarding the school response to bullying in line with our complaints policy. - Seeks to learn from good anti-bullying practice elsewhere. - Utilises support from the Local Authority and other relevant organisations when appropriate.

-8) Responding to bullying
+8) Responding to Bullying Concerns